AmokSolderer/APC/DOC/PinMame_howto.md

 In order for the APC to find the right sound, all sounds have to be named with the prefix (only one digit), underscore, the hexadecimal number of the sound and .snd as the extension.
 For example, the name of sound 0xf1 of prefix 00 would be 0_f1.snd.
 All files need to be placed in the root folder of APC's SD card.

+System 7 sound commands have 5 bit and can therefore only select 32 (0x20 in hex) different sounds.
+For some reason PinMame seems to add 32 to each sound number.
+Hence, the filenames of the system 7 sounds must be numbered from 0x21 to 0x40 for the APC to find the correct file.
+This offset might be different for other system generations.

 ### Which sounds are required?

 When you start from scratch you should play your game with Lisy being in Debug Mode.
 Please read the [Controlling Lisy page](https://github.com/AmokSolderer/APC/blob/master/DOC/LisyDebug.md) to learn how to do this.